-OhMyDosh is a website that allows you to earn money from completing offers, free trials and much more.
-But is it worth signing up for?
+Looking for a website that allows you to earn money from completing offers, free trials and much more.
+Take a look at this OhMyDosh review to see why I’m not convinced.

 I was recently contacted by OhMyDosh through my webpage, offering for me to take a look at a great new way of earning money.
 Not one to turn down some extra cash, I thought I would give it a go.